Delni/blog/content/posts/keyboard-101-part1-anatomy/index.en.md

 ### Mechanical keyboard

 Mechanical keyboard are called that way because of their actuators: the _switches_.
 They are actual switches, mechanically activated when the key is pushed down.
-A whole new and passionnating world that we will dive in another time!
+A whole new and fascinating world that we will dive in another time!
-To hold thoses switches, such keyboards need a _switch plate_, a metal plate that comes to stabilize switches in place.
+To hold theses switches, such keyboards need a _switch plate_, a metal plate that comes to stabilize switches in place.
 That means that mechanical keyboard are often heavier, but much more stable, and if a switch break...
 Just change it!

 {{< figure src="./resources/jan-loyde-cabrera-6e9b45NTrI4-unsplash.jpg" caption="Photo by <a href='https://unsplash.com/@loydieschoice?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Jan Loyde Cabrera</a> on <a href='https://unsplash.com/photos/6e9b45NTrI4?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>">}}